Pressure of speech

-Pressure of speech or pressured speech is a tendency to speak rapidly and frenziedly.
-Pressured speech is motivated by an urgency that may not be apparent to the listener.
-The speech produced is difficult to interpret.

-Such speech may be too fast, erratic, irrelevant, or too tangential for the listener to understand.
-It is an example of cluttered speech, and is often associated with certain mental disorders, particularly mania and schizophrenia.
-It can be unrelenting, loud, and without pauses.
+Pressure of speech (or pressured speech) is a speech fast and frenetic (i.e., mainly without pauses), including some irregularities in loudness and rhythm or some degrees of circumstantiality; it is hard to interpret and expresses a feeling/affect of emergency.
+It is mainly a neuropsychological symptom of specific mental disorders, such as bipolar disorders, thought disorders, and stress-related disorders among others.

 Description

 Pressured speech is unrelenting, rapid, often loud talking without pauses.
 Those with pressured speech do not respond to verbal and nonverbal cues indicating that others wish to speak, turning from one listener to another or speaking even when no listeners remain.
-They are unable to listen to others, either talking nonstop until they run out of energy, or just standing there and looking at the other speaker before moving away.
-The speech can be either intelligible or unintelligible, and it is a hallmark symptom of a manic episode.

 Causes

-The pace of the speech indicates an underlying thought disorder known as "flight of ideas" wherein the flow of ideas and information through one's mind is so fast that it is difficult to follow their train of thought.
-This is also tied to an inability to focus on one topic or task.

-People with schizophrenia, as well as anyone experiencing extreme anxiety, may also exhibit pressure of speech.
-Pressure of speech usually refers to the improperly verbalized speech which is a feature of hypomanic and manic illness.

-Pressure of speech has commonly been observed in people diagnosed with attention deficit hyperactivity disorder.
+Mental disorders' symptoms

+Pressure of speech mainly happens in the bipolar disorders, during the hypomanic and manic episodes.

+It also happens because of acute or chronic over-stress in post-traumatic stress disorder (PTSD).
+Thought disorders' symptoms like flight of ideas can induce pressured speech, with some degrees of circumstantiality or tangential speech.
+It is also a direct or indirect symptom of anxiety disorders, attention deficit hyperactivity disorder (ADHD), autism spectrum disorder, and schizophrenia.

 Stimulants

-Psychostimulants such as cocaine or amphetamines may cause speech resembling pressured speech in individuals with pre-existing psychopathology and produce hypomanic or manic symptoms in general, owing both to the substance's own qualities and the underlying nature of an individual's psyche.
+Stimulants such as cocaine or amphetamines may cause speech resembling pressured speech in individuals with pre-existing psychopathology and produce hypomanic or manic symptoms in general, owing both to the substance's own qualities and the underlying nature of an individual's psyche.
 In many psychotic disorders, use of certain drugs amplifies certain expressions of symptoms, and stimulant-induced pressured speech is among them.

+Effects

+Pressured speech may lead to stuttering, e.g., whenever the persons want expressing themselves faster than their ability to utter their thoughts.